 The malaria parasite is a single-celled microorganism which invades the red blood cells of its host.
-Malaria remains a major infectious disease in many parts of the world, causing over 200 million cases and 0.5-1.2 million deaths per year.
+Malaria remains a major infectious disease in many parts of the world, causing over 200 million cases and around 500,000 deaths per year.
 Moreover, malaria imposes horrendous economic burdens upon afflicted countries.
 An effective vaccine remains elusive and reliance on chemotherapy is under serious threat with the emergence of parasites that are resistant to most, if not all, of the antimalarial drugs available.

 We use a combination of biochemistry, chemistry, molecular biology, and bioinformatic techniques to study:

 Open to students

 Design and evaluation of novel antimalarial drugs (Undergraduate, Summer scholar course, Honours, Masters coursework & research, Higher degree by research)

 Drug resistance in the human malaria parasite (Undergraduate, Summer scholar course, Honours, Masters coursework & research, Higher degree by research)